David Geffen School of Drama at Yale University

 The David Geffen School of Drama at Yale University is a graduate professional school of Yale University, located in New Haven, Connecticut.
 Founded in 1924 as the Department of Drama in the School of Fine Arts, the school provides training in every discipline of the theatre – acting, design (set design, costume design, lighting design, projection design, and sound design), directing, dramaturgy and dramatic criticism, playwriting, stage management, technical design and production, and theatre management.
-It was known as the Yale School of Drama until its endowment by David Geffen in 2021.
+It was known as the Yale School of Drama until a $150 million gift by David Geffen in 2021.

 The school operates in partnership with the Yale Repertory Theatre, also located in New Haven.

 History

 The school traces its roots to the Yale Dramatic Association, the second-oldest college theatre association in the US, founded in 1900.
 The "Dramat" produced the American premieres of Albert Camus's Caligula and Shakespeare's Troilus and Cressida, as well as original works by Cole Porter, Stephen Vincent Benét, and Thornton Wilder written when they were students.

 In 1924, Yale benefactor Edward S. Harkness provided funds to the Department of Drama in the School of Fine Arts and for the construction of the University Theatre, later to become the school's primary building.
 Completed in 1931, it was designed by Clarence H. Blackall and then later renovated by James Gamble Rogers.
 George Pierce Baker, a teacher of playwriting, was the first chairman of the department.

 In 1955, the department was organized as a separate professional school, the first such in the Ivy League.
 In 1966, under Dean Robert Brustein, the Yale Repertory Theatre was formed to establish further ties between the professional and academic communities.
 Lloyd Richards, dean and artistic director from 1979 to 1991, increased the theatre's emphasis on new plays, premiering works by Athol Fugard, Lee Blessing, and August Wilson.
-Richards' successor as dean and artistic director, Stan Wojewodski, Jr., continued to emphasize the production of new plays, including several important works by Suzan-Lori Parks and Theatre de la Jeune Lune.
+Richards' successor as dean and artistic director, Stan Wojewodski Jr., continued to emphasize the production of new plays, including several important works by Suzan-Lori Parks and Theatre de la Jeune Lune.
 The current dean and artistic director, James Bundy, has produced notable premieres by David Rabe, José Rivera, David Adjmi, and Sarah Ruhl, among others, as well as Radio Golf, the tenth play in August Wilson's 20th century cycle.

 Facilities

 A variety of locations on the Yale University campus serve the David Geffen School of Drama at Yale.
 The University Theatre is a proscenium theatre that is shared with the undergraduate dramatic association and also houses the school's main administrative offices.
 The Yale Repertory Theatre is located in the former building of the Calvary Baptist Church and contains an auditorium and the David Geffen School of Drama at Yale/Yale Repertory Theatre box office.
-Additional facilities include the Iseman Theater in Holcombe T. Green, Jr. Hall, the School of Drama Annex, and the Robert B. Haas Family Arts Library.
+Additional facilities include the Iseman Theater in Holcombe T. Green Jr. Hall, the School of Drama Annex, and the Robert B. Haas Family Arts Library.